 That is determined by the suggested storage period.
 If it’s the typical four months, an extra two to three weeks shouldn’t be a problem.
-However, if it’s only a week or two, I wouldn’t keep it for more than 10 to 14 days.

 The date on the BBQ sauce bottle is a best-by date, which is concerned with food quality rather than safety.
 In other words, once that date has passed, the BBQ sauce does not “expire.”

 And, as previously stated, as long as the condiment stays unopened, it can usually last months past the printed date.
 Sure, it might separate a little more over that period, but that’s all.